furares/ctf-toolkit/README.md

 sudo python3 main.py
 ```
 ---

+### ⚠️ Important Notice
+Some tools require certain dependencies to be pre-installed on your system.
+Please ensure that the necessary tools are already installed before using them. 🛠️

 ### 👁️ Nmap Scan Results
 The results of your Nmap scans will be stored in the `nmap_results/` directory. 📂

 ### 🔑 RSA Key Cracking
 The `ssh2john.py` script required for cracking RSA keys should be located in the current directory. 📂

-### ⚠️ Important Notice
-Some tools require certain dependencies to be pre-installed on your system.
-Please ensure that the necessary tools are already installed before using them. 🛠️

 ### 🖥️ MAC Address Changer
 The MAC Address Changer tool was created by me.
 Please note that it may not always work perfectly on all systems, as it has been tested mainly on Linux Mint and Kali Linux. 🛠️

 Use it with caution, and ensure you're on a supported system for the best results! ⚠️

+### 📂 Wordlists
+If you'd like, you can move your wordlists into the `wordlists/` directory for better organization. 📋

 ### 🔥 Check Out My TryHackMe Profile